"Gymnopédie No.1" by Erik Satie

 They had moved to a retirement village after a very fulfilling life.
 They were very happy there and made many friends.
 After his death, however she was not interested in friends.

-She was given her own room – where she lived terrified until the day she
+Granny was given her own room – where she lived terrified until the day

 I have to block out of my memory.
 I was unable to assist with what was

-fast becoming special needs.
 To this day, I weep.
-I do not weep for my
+I do not weep for my parents.

 They died well, on their own terms.
 They were not forced from their home, nor were they violated.